viion/XIVPads-LodestoneAPI/README.md

 (Composer not been tested yet and may not work)

-- Include the autorloader, and that should be it!
+- Include the autoloader, and that should be it!

 ```php
 <?php